the lost israel of the SOVIET far east

-- Khabarovsk sightseeing: piscatorial museum, Lenin square, Lenin stadium, Amur cliffs, Holy Transfiguration Cathedral, Komsomol Square, state drama theatre and plenty of socialist monuments and brutalist concrete shapes.
+Khabarovsk sightseeing: Lenin square, Lenin stadium, Amur cliffs, Holy Transfiguration Cathedral, Komsomol Square, State Drama theatre and plenty of socialist monuments and Soviet architecture.

 DAY 2/3 - Birobidzhan

-- Today we'll move west driving by car along the Trans-Siberian line and head to Jewish Autonomous Oblast, also known as the Soviet Zion or Israel of the Far East, the one and only Autonomous Oblast of the Russian Federation and one of the two official Jewish territories in the world, the other being Israel itself.
+Today we'll move west driving along the Trans-Siberian line and head to the Jewish Autonomous Oblast, also known as the Soviet Zion or Israel of the Far East, the one and only Autonomous Oblast within the Russian Federation.

-- Main attractions of your stay in the JAO will be the city of Birobidzhan itself, with its curious fair share of synagogues, churches and Soviet monuments, and the Kibbutz-style hamlets of Birofeld, Nayfeld, Valdgeym and Obluchye.
+Highlights of your stay in the JAO will be the city of Birobidzhan itself, with its curious fair share of synagogues, churches and Soviet monuments, and the rarely visited early Jewish settlements of Birofeld, Nayfeld, Valdgeym and Obluchye.